openearth/rws-bathymetry/index.md

 <img src="assets/images/nes_L8_S2_overlap.png" alt="hi" class="center"/>

 Water level measurements plotted in gray have been derived from a buoy off the coast of Nes, The Netherlands (5.7609, 53.4311).
-Corresponding cloud-free images between 2015 to the present from Landsat 8 and Sentinel 2 are plotted in red and blue, respectively.
+Corresponding cloud-free (<15% coverage) images between 2015 to the present from Landsat 8 and Sentinel 2 are plotted in red and blue, respectively.

 [Video](https://player.vimeo.com/video/264566972) of false colour Landsat 8 and Sentinel 2 images, sorted by water levels recorded at Nes buoy.

 [Video](https://player.vimeo.com/video/264566971) of RGB Landsat 8 and Sentinel 2 images, sorted by water levels recorded at Nes buoy.

-[Code]() which creates and exports above videos.
+[Code](https://code.earthengine.google.com/38a551ad6f10413f5ede7daafc30c97b) which creates and exports above videos.

 Images from Landsat 8 and Sentinel 2, filtered by years 2015 to the present and cloud cover, then sorted by water level from in-situ Matroos data.
 Location in the Netherlands, along the North Sea (6.20, 53.41).